Overview

 - Indexed cost = Rs 40 lakh × (363 ÷ 254) = Rs 57.16 lakh

-For short-term real estate gains (held ≤ 2 years), the entire gain is added to your income and taxed at your slab rate (up to 30%).
+For short-term real estate gains, held two years or less, the entire gain gets added to your income and taxed at your slab rate, up to 30%.

 Step 5: Aggregate All LTCG for the Financial Year

-The Rs 1.25 lakh LTCG exemption on equity is a single annual limit across all equity transactions — shares, equity mutual funds, ELSS, balanced advantage funds (equity-oriented).
+The Rs 1.25 lakh LTCG exemption on equity is one single annual limit across all equity transactions: shares, equity mutual funds, ELSS, equity-oriented balanced advantage funds.

 Aggregation checklist: